Dr Sarah Barnes BA(hons), PgDip, PhD

 - Improving communication between patients with life-limiting conditions and their health care professionals

 I gained my Certificate in Learning and Teaching (CiLT) in 2009.
-Since working as a Lecturer/Senior Lecturer in Public Health I have led modules in Research Methods, Health Needs Assessment and International Health Policy.
+I am a Module Leader for Dissertations and since working as a Lecturer/Senior Lecturer in Public Health I have also led modules in Research Methods, Health Needs Assessment and International Health Policy.

 I also contribute to the public health components of the Undergraduate Medical Degree (MBChB) and supervise several MPH dissertations each year.